-There are a lot of people who don’t know what to expect from a hearing test.
+There are a lot of people who don’t know what happens during a hearing test.
 Is it going to hurt?
 Is it going to take a while?
 These are all questions that people ask about hearing tests, and this is largely because a lot of the population has never needed one.
 Luckily, having your hearing tested is a simple and pain-free process.

 Examination of the ear

 The first thing the audiologist will do is examine your ear.
 They will look in your ear and see if there are any obvious signs of something wrong, such as a buildup of earwax or infection.
 After this, they will continue with the rest of the test and check all other invisible possibilities.
 This will be painless and you should not feel any discomfort during this examination.